gbmhunter/blog/content/electronics/components/resistors/_index.md

 ### Online Calculators

-The [NinjaCalc](http://gbmhunter.github.io/NinjaCalc/) has a calculator that can work out voltages, resistances and currents of a resistor divider.
+[NinjaCalc](https://ninjacalc.mbedded.ninja/) has a calculator that can work out voltages, resistances and currents of a resistor divider.

 {{% figure ref="fig-screenshot-of-ninjacalc-resistor-divider-calculator" src="_assets/screenshot-of-ninjacalc-resistor-divider-calculator.png" width="604" caption="A screenshot of the NinjaCalc's 'Resistor Divider' calculator, being used to find the top resistance." %}}